Black Clay Grape Japanese Teapot

 Estimated Shipping Widget will be displayed here!

-This Japanese teapot features a vibrant grape motif set against a matte black clay body.
+This ceramic Japanese teapot features a vibrant grape motif set against a matte black clay body.
 The clusters and leaves are first outlined using a transfer-printing technique, with each grape carefully hand-painted for added warmth.

 A portion of the surface is adorned with icchin—a piping technique in which liquid clay is applied to form raised lines, adding texture and depth.
 Its elegant curves sit comfortably in the palm, and its lightweight build makes pouring effortless.